 Is the college or program accredited?

 Not just anyone can become a pharmacy technician!
-Dispensing medications in the proper dosages is a huge responsibility, so potential employers want to make sure that their pharmacy techs have degrees from accredited institutions.
-Attending a pharm tech program from an accredited college shows pharmacists and hiring managers that you have received a quality education that will prepare you to be successful in your career.
-So before signing up for a pharmacy technician program, make sure the college or program is accredited!1
+Dispensing medications, under the supervision of a pharmacist, in the proper dosages is a huge responsibility, so potential employers want to make sure that their pharmacy techs have degrees from accredited institutions.
+Attending a pharmacy tech program at an accredited college shows pharmacists and hiring managers that you have received a quality education that will prepare you to be successful in your career.
+So before signing up for a pharmacy technician program, make sure the college or program is accredited!

 Does it have a strong curriculum?